intelagense/rwxrob/log/2021/02/01/README.md

+## Monday, February 1, 2021, 3:15:11PM EST <1612210511>

+Laughing my ass off at this Rust commenter saying

+> i hate magic coding. dont do magic shit.

+Then you better now use *any* coding language.
+Rust is one of the *most* magical.
+What the fuck do you think all that borrow checking is?

+I understand this person's point (who's avatar is a grumpy cat barfing rainbows, by the way, typical of most vocal Rust people).
+Perl *embraces* the magic and allows people to use that magic in whatever combination they want.

+Besides, Go is anything but magical.

+I just couldn't resist logging a sample of the complete lunacy in my comments on that Rust video.
+Thank God people who matter also chimed in, here's my favorite:

+> im mid 40s.
+I have at least 12 languages known, and 5 of them, I have very complex systems in production today.
+Originally I watched this video thinking rob is full of it.
+However I realized I am full of it.
+Why spend weeks figuring out how to write good rust....
+WWEEKS for someone that has more crap in production... im done... back to Golang.

+That is typical of people with Rust.
+They love the language so much --- and are so dogmatically linked to it --- that they cannot stop to look at what is *objectively* the right tool for most jobs for which they are being paid by people with different priorities than them.
+This is why Java and Go dominate the enterprise right now (and Rust *never* will).

+Astute CTOs see the hype --- and more importantly --- the self-ish, immaturity of those refusing to accept the reality that they are being paid to produce software that is faster to produce and easier and cheaper to maintain in *anything* but Rust.
+These clueless assholes are the kind hiring managers need to weed out immediately.
+They don't give a shit about you or your company.
+They want an excuse to do what they want to do, which is fine, but not when *you* are paying them.

+Obviously, some companies will benefit from Rust.
+Edge hardware software development is one of those areas potentially.
+Turns out game development wasn't.

 ## Monday, February 1, 2021, 7:30:48AM EST <1612182648>

 One of the things I was very wrong about was <https://dev.to>.
 Even